simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-01_jamf_terraform_basics.md

 2. Create a site for Glasgow
 3. Create a site for California
 4. Create a site for Texas
+5. Now that you have created all of your sites, verify that the sites have been created in your Jamf Pro instance.

 ### Network Segments

-Network Segments in Jamf are used to limit scoping to a specific subnet of a network.
-A network segment resource can be created using the following format:
+The next resource that we are going to look at is Network Segments.
+Network Segment resources require a lot more configuration than the Sites.
+An example of a Network Segment is the following:

 ```
-resource "jamfpro_network_segment" "jamfpro_network_segment_001" {
+resource "jamfpro_network_segment" "jamfpro_network_segment_example" {
   name                 = "Example Network Segment"
   starting_address     = "10.16.123.0"
   ending_address       = "10.16.123.254"